"Save all your energies and time for breaking the wall your mind has built around you."

 This isn’t passivity.
 It’s clarity.
 You can respond with precision and creativity when you’re not tangled in your thoughts.
 You can act with far more intelligence when you’re not trying to control every step.
 You move with the rhythm of things—not ahead, not behind.

-Let life act through you.
+Let life act through you, as you are life itself.
 Drop the effort.
 Let the doing be done—without a doer.
-Something deeper will take over, and the work will become more beautiful than you could have planned.
+Something deeper will take over, and things will become more beautiful than you could have ever planned.
 Something within you already knows exactly what to do.

 "There is no mind to control if you realise the Self.
 The mind having vanished, the Self shines forth.
 In the realised man, the mind may be active or inactive, the Self remains for him."